 The ISO will review and study all of the Phase Two Solutions that are received by the submission deadline.
 During this review the ISO will identify the Phase Two Solution, individually or as a group, that offers the best combination of electrical performance, cost, future system expandability and feasibility to comprehensively address all of the needs in the required timeframe as the preliminary preferred Phase Two Solution in response to the RFP.
-The ISO will document and post the reasons why this Phase Two Solution was chosen as the preliminary preferred Phase Two Solution and will seek PAC input during a comment period on the selection.
+The ISO will document and post the reasons why this Phase Two Solution was chosen as the preliminary preferred Phase Two Solution for a comment period on the selection.
 For evaluation factors refer to section 2.8.3.